CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Functionality
 ### Design
 ### QA
-Make sure the arena scheduling priority score represents their demand for classes given by student data.
-If it does not match up then the test fails.
+We will test by simulating ourselves as someone who has priority and schedule a class multiple times to take numerous seats.
+We will then see if the priority of the class is correctly updated for a separate user.
+If it doesn’t update for the new user then the test fails.
+If it updates correctly then the test passes.

 ## Show Details for Each Class
 location, lunch, credits, pre-requistates, etc. Maybe take data from